cherise-tan/travel-planner-auth/README.md

 * DONE: User login/registration email should not be case-sensitive
 * DONE: Update and test instructions
 * DONE: host app on Heroku
-* Make app mobile responsive
+* DONE: Make app mobile responsive

 ## Learning
 * Configuring PostgreSQL so I could use Knex to migrate/seed and perform CRUD actions on my local database